jamesmayfield/ColdStart/README-Scoring.md

-    GT	        Total number of ground truth answers (equivalence classes) as found by the assessors, Submitted   Number of responses in the submission Correct     Number of correct answers (equivalence classes) found in the submission, Incorrect   Number of incorrect responses found in the submission, Inexact     Number of inexact responses found in the submission, PIncorrect  Number of responses in the submission that had incorrect ancestor, Unassessed  Number of responses in the submission that were not assessed, Dup         Number of responses that were assessed as Correct but found to be duplicate of another Correct in the same submission,
+    GT	        Total number of ground truth answers (equivalence classes) as found by the assessors, Submitted   Number of responses in the submission Correct     Number of responses in the submission that were assessed as Correct, Incorrect   Number of responses in the submission that were assessed as Wrong, Inexact     Number of responses in the submission that were assessed as Inexact, PIncorrect  Number of responses in the submission that had incorrect ancestor, Unassessed  Number of responses in the submission that were not assessed, Dup         Number of responses that were assessed as Correct but found to be duplicate of another Correct in the same submission,